 If you’ve timed your trip after rain and have good flows, you can start paddling just below the swing bridge.
 A few wave trains and a couple of nice class II rapids start the run.

-The river mellows, with long pools and some easy class II until the Glacier Burn confluence.
-About An hour from Junction Flat to Glacier Burn
+The river mellows, with long pools and a few more grade II rapids, and wave trains until the Glacier Burn confluence.
+About an hour from Junction Flat to Glacier Burn

 Matukituki River East Branch (I/II) Glacier Burn to the West Branch